AI Infrastructure Sovereignty: Introduction

-Telemetry and agentic AI provide this missing operational layer.
-Telemetry supplies continuous, fine-grained visibility into the state of data centers, optical networks, and supporting energy systems, including power draw, thermal margins, network performance, and fault conditions \cite{Cruzes2026}.
-Agentic AI systems build on this visibility to reason about trade-offs, coordinate actions across domains, and enforce policies under uncertainty \cite{Cruzes2026,Kiasari2026AgenticGrid}.
-When combined with digital twins, agents can validate candidate actions before execution, reducing risk in tightly coupled cyber-physical systems \cite{Cruzes2026}.
-Large language models further support this process by translating operator intent into structured objectives and by explaining system behavior in human-readable terms \cite{Cruzes2025llm}.
+Achieving this level of control requires mechanisms that connect high-level intent to real infrastructure behavior.
+Telemetry provides continuous visibility into the state of data centers, networks, and energy systems~\cite{Cruzes2026,Clemm2015RFC7575}.
+Agentic AI builds on this by making decisions, coordinating actions across domains, and enforcing policies under uncertainty~\cite{Cruzes2026,Kiasari2026AgenticGrid}.
+Digital twins provide a way to simulate and validate actions before they are applied, reducing risk in complex systems~\cite{Cruzes2026}.
+Large language models help translate human intent into structured objectives and explain system behavior in accessible terms~\cite{Cruzes2025llm}.

-This closed-loop, telemetry-driven approach aligns with recent work on agent-based automation in optical networks and data center environments \cite{Cruzes2025llm,Cruzes2026}.
-In this tutorial, these principles are extended beyond networking to encompass AI-oriented data centers and sustainability constraints, forming a unified control framework for sovereign AI infrastructure.